ADCoinX/AssetGuard-public-mirror/DISCLAIMER.md

----

-## ⚠️ Disclaimer (Public Mirror)
+# Public Mirror Disclaimer

-This repository is a **public mirror** containing only non-sensitive documentation, diagrams, and dummy samples for review purposes.
+This repository is a **public mirror** intended for transparency with grant reviewers and the community.
+It includes only non-sensitive documentation and example files.

-- No production credentials, private keys, or personal data are stored here.
+- No production credentials, private keys, or personal data are present.
-- Core implementation (including AI models, heuristics, infrastructure, and configs) remains **private** for security reasons.
+- Core implementation (AI scoring logic, infrastructure, configurations) is kept **private** to protect users and prevent abuse.
-- Full source access for security audit is available **upon request under NDA**.
+- We can provide restricted access to the full source code **upon request under NDA** for formal security review.

+For security matters: security@example.com (dummy address).